salesmiguelz/100-days-of-code/log.md

 **Today's Progress**: Fixed a bug when deleting a category and created a livewire component for users in the blog.
 Also, I read a bit about Php Unit and I will study about it in the next few days!

+### Day 31: February 17, 2022.

+**Today's Progress**: Studied PHPUnit and TDD.
+This is the first time I'm reading about tests using Laravel and I will implement a few of them in the blog.
+I'm really impressed about browser testing usind Dusk.